 Read more about sports concussions and sandbagging as well as the preventative measures you can take.

 WHAT ARE THE SIGNS OF A CONCUSSION?

 Concussion may have several signs visible to those familiar with an individual who’s recently experienced a blow to the head.
-Most of the time, concussions don’t show up on CT scans or MRIs.
+Because a concussion is a functional injury rather than a structural one, they do not show up on CT scans or MRIs.
 There are many signs that can point towards a concussion.

 Signs of a concussion can include: